SNaveenMathew/deeplearning.ai-short-courses/README.md

 ## Downloading the required files

-1. Click View -> File Browser
+1. Click View -> File Browser or File -> Open
 2. Select multiple files at a time and click 'Download' because it's impossible to install `zip` or any other tool without having admin rights

 ## Conda environment